DesktopECHO/ika/lineageos/tools/vulkaninfo/README.md

   none, so it is built platform-less and skips surface enumeration only.
 - Vulkan is loaded via `dlopen("libvulkan.so")` (upstream fallback path), not linked, so no `libvulkan` dependency.
-- `compile_multilib: "64"` keeps it native x86_64 on the Cuttlefish
+- `compile_multilib: "64"` builds the native 64-bit binary for each Cuttlefish
-  desktop product — no arm64/Berberis translation — so it talks to the gfxstream guest driver directly.
+  desktop product (x86_64 or ARM64), avoiding native-bridge translation so it talks directly to the gfxstream guest driver.

 To update: bump `external/vulkan-headers`, copy the same files from the matching Vulkan-Tools tag (the generated header must match